-Easton and Race Face offer the CINCH Power Meter Spindle.
-Compatible with Easton’s EC90 SL road crankset or Race Face’s Next SL MTB cranksets, the CINCH replaces the OEM spindle and measures left-side power.
-Easton and Race Face power meters are affordable starting at $599 and allows users of these cranksets to easily and affordably add power to their bikes.
+Easton and Race Face both offer a very similar power meter called the CINCH Power Meter Spindle.
+The CINCH is a spindle-based power meter that replaces the OEM spindle.
+Easton’s version is compatible with Easton’s EC90 SL road cranksets and is a 129 mm long spindle.
+Race Face’s version fits Next SL MTB cranksets and is 136 mm in length.
+Easton and Race Face power meters are $599 and it allows users of these cranksets to easily and affordably add power to their bikes.

 Assuming you have a compatible Easton or Race Face crankset, installation of the CINCH is quite simple.
-All that is required is to replace your current spindle, which attaches to the left side crank arm, with the CINCH.
-Installation typically takes no more than 10-15 minutes and can be done at home.
+You just need to replace your current spindle, which attaches to the left side crank arm, with the CINCH.
+Therefore, installation typically takes no more than 15-20 minutes and can be done at home.

 These power meters use rechargeable lithium-ion batteries.
-Battery life is around 400 hours, which is longer than most other rechargeable power meters.
+Battery life is around 400 hours.
+We note this is longer than most other rechargeable power meters.

 The CINCH measures cadence with a built-in accelerometer.
-There is no need to use any magnets with this power meter.
+Therefore, there is no need to use any magnets with this power meter.

 Easton and Race Face power meters come with a one-year warranty which covers the product from defects in material and workmanship.